patrykjadamczyk/cypress-cucumber-preprocessor/README.md

     Then I see "google" in the title
 ```

-(the @focus tag is not necessary, but we want to you to notice it so you look it up below.
-It will speed up your workflow significantly!)
+(the @focus tag is not necessary, but we want to you to notice it so you look it up below. *It will speed up your workflow significantly*!)

 ### Step definitions